ewanc26/website/content/blog/flying-in-the-bluesky.md

 ### Furries

 A lot of people don't actually realise that [the furry community](https://en.wikipedia.org/wiki/Furry_fandom) is very active *in the skies*, as they are in the Fediverse as well.
-I like to mingle with them as, well, [I am part of it too.](https://bsky.app/profile/ewancroft.uk/post/3kt7skcyn322z)
+I like to mingle with them as, well, I am part of it too.

 ### Amazing Developer Modesty

 The Bluesky core developer team have been very active in the community.
 It's refreshing from other tech companies, plus, [Jack Dorsey has left the board](https://www.engadget.com/jack-dorsey-says-on-x-that-hes-not-on-the-bluesky-board-anymore-183902317.html) so it's not got some tech billionaire flaunting it like some shiny toy. (***looking at you, Elon.***)

-## Wrapping Up

-Yeah.
-I'm no longer really in the Fediverse.
-If you count [BridgyFed](https://fed.brid.gy/), though, I still am!

-My Bluesky account ([@ewancroft.uk](https://bsky.app/profile/did:plc:ofrbh253gwicbkc5nktqepol)) has been bridged over to the Fediverse through BridgyFed at [@ewancroft.uk@bsky.brid.gy](https://fed.brid.gy/bsky/ewancroft.uk).